alphasoc/splunk-alert-reader/README.md

 ## Alert format

 The tool returns AlphaSOC alerts in a JSON format, one alert per line.
+Alerts can be received from two apps: DNS Analytics for Splunk and Network Behavior Analytics for Splunk.
+There are significant differences between the output returned by these apps so alerts can't be fetched from both applications at single run.
+You can choose the application in the configuration file by setting `format_version` option.

+### DNS Analytics alert

-By default, alerts my consist of more than one corresponding raw DNS event and/or assigned threat.
+If you'd like to receive alerts from DNS Analytics, please set `format_version=1`.
+By default, DNS Analytics alerts may consist of more than one corresponding raw DNS event and/or assigned threat.
 You can change this behavior by adjusting the `unfold` config option.
 When changed to 1, the tool will emit one entry per network event and threat.

-### Alert example

 ```json
 {